 Endorsements are made on a rolling basis dependent on answers to the 2018 Candidate Survey on the Environment as well as information provided to the Endorsement Committee.
 The survey was sent to official email addresses listed on the SEEC website under the 2018 candidate committees, and over 100 responses were received.

 Candidate Surveys ask what role candidates will take, if elected, on a variety of environmental issues, and about their top environmental priority.
 Candidates' survey responses, leadership history, and previous Environmental Scorecard scores are taken into consideration in our endorsement analysis.
 Additionally, we may invite candidates for interviews.
 Those candidates' interviews also form part of the basis of our endorsement analysis.
-All candidates for General Assembly are invited to complete the CTLCV survey on environmental issues, regardless of their CTLCV endorsement status.

-The 2016 election information on this website is paid for by the CTLCV Political Action Committee.
+The election information on this website is paid for by the CTLCV Political Action Committee.
 This message was made independent of any candidate or political party.
 Contributions to the CTLCV PAC of $5,000 or more were made by CTLCV, Inc and David Bingham.
 Additional information about the CTLCV PAC may be found on the State Elections Enforcement Commission's internet website.